YusoXXX/battery-charging-analysis/README.md

 # Battery Charging Analysis

-Python tools for analysing lithium-ion battery charging experiments.
+Python tools for analysing lithium-ion battery charging experiments using the **Δt(Q)** methodology.

-This repository contains scripts and documentation for analysing battery charging behaviour using experimental data exported from NGU201.
+This repository provides scripts and documentation for analysing battery charging behaviour using experimental data exported from **Rohde & Schwarz NGU201** battery testing systems.

 ---

-# Project Overview
+# Research Goal

-The goal of this repository is to provide a structured workflow for analysing lithium-ion battery charging experiments.
+The goal of this project is to analyse lithium-ion battery charging behaviour using **state-equivalent criteria** rather than simple voltage-based comparisons.

-The analysis focuses on comparing charging behaviour using **Δt(Q)** curves.
+The analysis focuses on the **Δt(Q) method**, which compares the time required to reach the same transferred charge under different charging conditions.

-Key objectives:

-- analyse battery charging data
-- compare charging conditions
-- evaluate state-equivalent charging time
-- generate reproducible research plots
+This approach allows a consistent comparison of charging processes when analysing experimental battery data.

 ---